openhab/org.openhab.binding.zwave/doc/rtc/ct100plus_0_0.md

 ### Parameter 7: Thermostat Swing Temperature

 Variance allowed from setpoint to engage HVAC
-The thermostat swing temperature is in units of 0.5 degrees Fahrenheit.
+<p&gtThe thermostat swing temperature is in units of 0.5 degrees Fahrenheit.</p&gt
 The following option values may be configured -:

 | Value  | Description |